lucianapopa/Python_Data_Analysis_Event_Alura/README.md

   - The most common job position **shifts** from **Data Scientist** (2020–2021) to **Software Engineer** (2024–2025).

-  - The Max Salary number must be cautiously interpreted since it can be driven by a single extreme value (outlier).
+  - The Max Salary number **should be interpreted cautiously** since it can be driven by a single extreme value (outlier).

 > _2020-2021:_